RADS-Checker: Measuring Compliance with Right of Access by the Data Subject in Android Markets: Evaluation

 \subsection{Experiments for Answering RQ1}

 In this part, we will identify RADS declarations and implementation methods in app privacy policies.

-\textbf{Data Preparation}: In order to ensure the popularity and activity of the research applications, we selected the mainstream application market G in the United States and the mainstream application market H in China.
+\textbf{Data Preparation}: In order to ensure the popularity and activity of the research applications, we select the mainstream application market G in Europe and the mainstream application market H in China.
 As of 2022, the number of monthly active users in these two markets exceeded 500 million, and G exceeded 2.5 billion.
-Since the official website of application market G does not list all its applications, but each category will list about dozens of applications with high popularity in the region where the IP is located, we hang in Europe, the United States, Japan, Singapore and other regions to obtain the most popular applications in different categories in application market G as comprehensively as possible.
-In the end, we obtained the privacy policies of 600 applications in G. The privacy policies of applications in application market H are more convenient to obtain.
-We selected applications that ranked high in different application categories in different application categories, and finally obtained the privacy policies of 1031 applications in H, constructing our experimental dataset.
+Since the official website of application market G does not list all its applications, but each category will list about dozens of applications with high popularity in the region where the IP is located, we obtain the privacy policies of 600 European applications in different categories in application market G. The privacy policies of applications in application market H are more convenient to obtain.
+We select applications that ranked high in different application categories, and finally obtain the privacy policies of 1031 applications in H, constructing our experimental dataset.
 It's worth noting that the privacy policies from apps in H are in Chinese, while our paragraph extraction work is based on English.
 Therefore, we use GPT-3.5 Turbo to translate these Chinese texts into English.